Fidel Castro's death prompts mix of joy and grief

 - World leaders post their words of respect over former Cuban leader

-(CNN)The death of Fidel Castro triggered both celebrations and mourning, as supporters grieved over the revolutionary and others welcomed the death of the polarizing strongman who had loomed over Cuba for decades.
+Havana, Cuba (CNN)The death of Fidel Castro triggered both celebration and mourning, as critics welcomed his passing while supporters grieved for the polarizing strongman who dominated Cuba for decades.

-Castro died at the age of 90 as announced by the country's state news Friday overnight.
+Castro died at the age of 90 as announced on the country's state news Friday overnight.

 His brother, Raul Castro in a televised statement announced his death.
-"Dear people of Cuba, with profound pain, I have to sadly inform you... that today, November 25, 2016, at 10:29 in the evening, the Cuban Revolution Fidel Castro Ruz died."
+"Dear people of Cuba, with profound pain, I have to sadly inform you ... that today, November 25, 2016, at 10:29 in the evening, the Cuban Revolution Fidel Castro Ruz died."

-His brother also said that Castro would be cremated early Saturday, following his request.
+Castro would be cremated early Saturday, "following the explicit desires of leader Fidel," Raul Castro said.

-Havana remained silent as CNN's Patrick Oppman stood outside in the Cuban capital.
-The news of his death had not likely reached most Cubans yet, as it had broke late in the night.
+Details about his funeral and tributes would be revealed by an organizing committee, he said.

+The death of a revolutionary icon in the past has prompted state-sponsored mourning in Cuba.
+In previous mourning periods, restaurants and bars have been shut, and singing and celebrations are prohibited, CNN's Patrick Oppmann reported from Havana.

-Meanwhile, revelers spilled into the streets of Miami, Florida, the center of the Cuban exile community.
+Meanwhile across the sea, revelers spilled into the streets of Miami, Florida, the center of the Cuban exile community.
 They popped champagnes, clanged pots, cheered and waved the Cuban flag in jubilation.
+They stood outside the popular Versailles restaurant in Little Havana neighborhood with signs reading, "Satan, Fidel is now yours."

+"This is a celebration, but not a celebration of death, but a beginning of liberty that we've been waiting for many years.
+The hope is ... that it opens up Cuba a little bit more," a Cuban-American man who was celebrating in Miami.

+"It means a lot for us Cubans," one of the revelers told CNN affiliate WSVN.
+"It's a moment that we've been waiting for 55 years.
+We're free at last.
+The man that caused so much suffering, so much people to be sad in my country ... has passed away."

-Castro reigned in Havana for nearly five decades with an iron hand, defying a U.S. economic embargo intended to dislodge him.
+Castro reigned in Havana for nearly five decades with an iron hand, defying a US economic embargo intended to dislodge him.

+But he lived long enough to see a historic thaw in relations between Cuba and the United States.
+The two nations re-established diplomatic relations in July 2015 and President Barack Obama visited the island earlier this year.

 Words of respect